 Meanwhile, a lack of production planning and control meant gigantic sets were built and extras hired for the epic scenes, only for all to sit unused for weeks (and on payroll) at a time while Mankiewicz, in a state of exhaustion, daily shot his way through script pages he was writing nightly and discarding later, trying to find a way to sew the whole story together in a coherent way.

 Added to this chaos was the gossip-press obsession with the Taylor-Burton romance which started off with the two actors actively disliking and insulting each other, and ending with the pair in love and their pre-Cleopatra marriages to other people destroyed.

 The costs of the film put Fox into serious economic troubles which sucked the money out of their other productions that they were trying to get out to theatres.
 Taylor got the previously unheard-of price tag of $1 million for her services, but there were so many added-on expenses and costs to her employment her fees eventually rose to $7 million*** for her work on Cleopatra.
 In fact, she had already earned $2 million before the production was moved from Shepperton Studios to Rome.

-When released, the critical response was generally negative (Taylor is quoted as saying it was "too vulgar"), though many did praise the sharp dialogue and the sheer spectacle of the film itself (79 sets were built in Italy for the film).
+When released, the critical response was generally negative, though many did praise the sharp dialogue and the sheer spectacle of the film itself (79 sets were built in Italy for the film).
 Multiple versions of the movie bounced around in theaters, television (where Cleopatra finally turned a profit in 1966 when aired by ABC which paid $5 million) and in worldwide markets.

 There are many versions of Cleopatra, some of these are listed below: